AndersonPech/OpenGL_Project/README.md

 To fetch the latest dependencies simply re-run the `fetch_deps.sh` script as outlined above.

-## 4. Adding your own CMake Targets

-We also provide the directory `playground/` for you to add your own CMake targets for you to hack away on your own.
-This folder has the exact same setup as the `exercises/` and `examples/` folders so you can look at those for further guidance.

-In the `playground/` folder you will find:
-- `chicken/` (example sub-directory)
-   - `res/` (add your own resources here.. e.g. models, shader code, images)
-   - `src/` (add your c++ code in here)
-   - `CMakeLists.txt` (new c++ files need to be specified in here, see comments in the file for more details)
-- `CMakeLists.txt` (add your own sub-directories in here, see comments in the file for more details)

-So to add your own target:
-1. Create a new folder in `playground/` with the same subdirectory structure as `chicken/`.
-Namely `src/` and `res/` folders as well as a `CMakeLists.txt` the same as `chicken/CMakeLists.txt`.
-Alternatively you can just copy and paste the `chicken/` folder and give it a different name.
-2. Add a `main.cpp` file to the `src/` folder with some basic code of your choice that prints something.
-3. The `CMakeLists.txt` uses the name of folder as the target name.
-So you must also add `add_subdirectory(<name_of_your_folder>)` to the `playground/CMakeLists.txt` file.
-4. CMake Configure the project.
-You can do this on VSCode by (Ctrl/Command)-Shift-P then searching and selecting `CMake: Configure`.
-If you are using CLion it should automatically configure for you.
-5. You should now be able to find the name of the folder as one of the targets available.
-Select that target and run.
-(VSCode: Make sure you kill any CMake/launch terminal before running)

 Reconfigure and run.
 It should work now if it didn't before :)